opensourcedesign/opensourcedesign.github.io/content/jobs/2016-07-23-ElixirLangMoscow-website-and-identity.md

 ## What do we need?

 We need the identity: logo, colors.
-We also need the website desing.
+We also need the website design.
 And some email templates design as well.
 There's also a strict rule about technology: since we are working with the 'top-edge' technology on the backend, the frontend should also be cool.
 So we don't want to use Bootstrap or Foundation.